Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 • behavioral challenges

-However, behavior analysts are not currently permitted to offer that care in the state of New York.
-According to the New York State Association for Behavior Analysis, there is legislation being promoted that may solve this issue.
+Fortunately, there has recently been a legislature passed that has reversed this outdated policy in the state of New York.
 It may allow behavior analysts to work with individuals that have behavior issues that do not stem from autism.
-New York currently has a disproportionately low number of behavior analysts.
-This is because of the complicated restrictions.
-However, it is possible that more people will plan to practice behavior analysis in New York.
-If the restrictions become easier to navigate, it will be easier for them to practice there.
+In recent years, New York has had a disproportionately low number of behavior analysts.
+This was partly due to the complicated restrictions that had been in place for such a long time.
+However, with the recent changes, it is possible that more people will plan to practice behavior analysis in New York.
+As the restrictions become easier to navigate, it will be easier for them to practice there.

 BCBA Definition: What is a BCBA?